john1234brown/pheonix-box/pheonix/README.md

 # Pheonix Box CLI
 Pheonix Box CLI is a TypeScript project that is compiled, bundled with Webpack, and obfuscated into a binary.
-It provides a robust tamper proof solution for managing and processing files with encryption and hashing capabilities.
+It provides a robust tamper-proof solution for managing and processing files with encryption and hashing capabilities.

 ## Table of Contents